martypdx/callback.js/README.md

 # Functions for asynchronous functions

-These functions are meant to be used with asynchronous functions of type:
+These functions are used with asynchronous functions of type:

     function async([arg1, [arg2, [...]],] cb)

-and are meant to adapt them as callbacks:
+and wrap them to be used as callbacks:

 	async.use(cb)